 - Overcome your fear of the unknown and become a little more adventurous by dipping your toe outside your comfort zone (most of the time the anticipated catasprohe will not occur)

-I realize it sounds so simple in theory and know how all too well how unbelievalbly difficult and challenging it is, or can be, in reality.
-Sometimes we need help and support from the outside, ourselves often having the tunnel vision on things and the emotions bubbling to the surface at all times.
+I realise it sounds so simple in theory and know all too well how unbelievalbly difficult and challenging it is, or can be, in reality.
+Sometimes we need help and support from the outside, when we ourselves often have a tunnel vision on things and the emotions keep bubbling to the surface at all times.
 We need someone with an outside and non-emotional view and no agenda to show us other ways to approach certain situations with a fresh perspective.
-This can be a good friend, a realative, a coach or a therapist or whoever.
-We all need help once in a while to show us that we have choices and to help us make the right, to make more of the good choices that help us to make our lives better, richer, more satisfying and in the end happier.
+This can be a good friend, a relative, a coach or a therapist or whoever.
+We all need help once in a while to show us that we really do have choices and to help us make the right one or at least better ones.
+Someone to help us make more of the good choices that help us to make our lives better, richer, more satisfying and in the end happier.